serhiipanovjs/excuse-me/README.md

     - Entered special characters in the name and verified the excuse was generated correctly or an appropriate error message was displayed.

 - **Menu Options:**
-    - Verified the following menu options were available after generating an excuse:
+    - Verified the following menu options were available after names selecting:
         - 1: Part 1: Randomly get text from the excuse template.
         - 2: Part 2: Randomly get text from the excuse template.
         - 3: Part 3: Randomly get text from the excuse template.
         - 4: Part 4: Randomly get text from the excuse template.
-        - 5: Get new 4 variants: Replace the first four variants with new ones.
+        - 5: Generate new Variants: Replace the first four variants with new ones.
         - 6: Step back: Remove the last variant from the result and return to the previous step.
         - 7: Return to the main menu.
     - Selected "Part 1" added selected text to the excuse result and switch to the next step.
     - Selected "Part 2" added selected text to the excuse result and switch to the next step.
     - Selected "Part 3" added selected text to the excuse result and switch to the next step.
     - Selected "Part 4" added selected text to the excuse result and switch to the next step.
-    - Selected "Get new 4 variants" and verified the first four parts were replaced with new ones.
+    - Selected "Generate new Variants" and verified the first four parts were replaced with new ones.
     - Selected "Step back" the system returned to the previous step.
     - Selected "Return to the main menu" and verified the system returned to the main menu.
 - Ensured the excuse was appended to the Google Sheet.